systemseed/simplesamlphp-module-rollbar/README.md

 SimpleSAMLphp + Rollbar

-### simpleSAMLphp module
+### SimpleSAMLphp module

 This module for SimpleSAMLphp provides a LoggerHandler that integrates with Rollbar service.

 ## Installation

-1. Install simpleSAMLphp.
+- Install and configure SimpleSAMLphp.
-3. Install rollbar - `composer require systemseed/simplesamlphp-module-rollbar`.
+- Install Rollbar - `composer require systemseed/simplesamlphp-module-rollbar`.

+## Enable Rollbar

-4. Set `rollbar.token` value in `simplesamlphp/config/config.php`.
+- Fill `rollbar.token` value in `simplesamlphp/config/config.php` with server token taken from Rollbar.
-4. Set `rollbar.environment` value in `simplesamlphp/config/config.php`.
+- Set `rollbar.environment` value in `simplesamlphp/config/config.php` to define current environment name.

-5. Set `logging.handler` to `'SimpleSAML\Module\rollbar\Logger\RollbarLoggingHandler'`.
-6. Optionally set `logging.level` to `SimpleSAML\Logger::ERR` to send only errors.
+### Configure Rollbar to handle PHP exceptions

+Set `rollbar.exception_handler` value to `true` in `simplesamlphp/config/config.php`.
+This will catch and log all exceptions to Rollbar as a single occurrence in Rollbar dashboard.

+### Configure Rollbar to handle all log items

+Set `logging.handler` to `'SimpleSAML\Module\rollbar\Logger\RollbarLoggingHandler'`.
+Please be aware that enabled backtraces, will result in each line in the backtrace treated as a separate occurrence.